ENERGIZED: Investment Insights on Energy Transformation

 Simple share price comparison of selected wind OEMs: last 5 years, 19 Feb 2026

-Nordex, the Hamburg-headquartered European OEM, has seen the strongest recovery, with its share price tripling over the year to early February 2026.
-Even with a slight pullback it currently trades at high price/earnings multiples (trailing P/E 74x, forward P/E 30x).
-Similarly, Vestas rose nearly 150% between April 2025 and early February 2026, but remains quite fully valued even after a sharp pullback this month (trailing P/E 27x, forward P/E 21x).
+Nordex, the Hamburg-headquartered European OEM, has seen the strongest recovery of the manufacturers.
+Its share price has tripled over the year to early February 2026 and even after a recent pullback currently trades at a forward P/E ratio of 30x.
+Meanwhile, Vestas rose nearly 150% and even after recent weakness, has a forward P/E of 21x.

-China’s Goldwind has rallied even harder, back to its $15-20/share range it last saw in 2021, from a low of just $4 in April 2025.
-With the share price doubling in just over 4 months since September 2025 before dipping since January.
-Its Hong Kong listing has a trailing P/E of 20 and a forward P/E of 11.
+China’s Goldwind has returned to the $15-20/share range it last saw in 2021, from a low of just $4 in April 2025.
+It’s Hong Kong listed shares doubled in just over 4 months from September 2025, before also dipping, but has a much lower forward P/E of 11x.

-What about wind developers?
-Over the past year, big wind-focused utilities like Iberdrola, RWE and EDPR have all risen a lot too, albeit in steadier fashion.
+Big wind developers like Iberdrola, RWE and EDPR have also recovered strong in the past year, albeit in steadier fashion.
 The outlier is Ørsted, which is not only a specialist wind developer, but now specifically a Europe-focused offshore wind specialist, after divesting its onshore business to Copenhagen Investment Partners.

 Over a five year view, Ørsted has also lagged the broader renewable developer market by some distance, and remains nearly 75% down over that period.